 5. I am currently receiving a monthly payment.
 Will my benefit amount change?

-No. If you are a retiree, alternate payee, or beneficiary and are currently receiving benefits from the Plan, those benefits will continue unchanged.
+No. If you are currently receiving benefits from the Plan, those benefits will continue unchanged.

 No. There is no impact on your accrued benefits.
-The Annual Funding Notice is sent for informational purposes only.
+The AFN is sent for informational purposes only.
 It does not in any way change the way your benefits accrue under the Plan.

 7. What is the Pension Benefit Guaranty Corporation (PBGC)?

-The PBGC is a federal corporation created by the Employee Retirement Income Security Act of 1974.
-Currently, it protects the pensions of nearly 44 million American workers and retirees in over 29,000 private single-employer and multiemployer defined benefit pension plans.
-For more information on PBGC, please visit their website: http://www.pbgc.gov/.
+The PBGC is a federal corporation created by federal law in 1974.
+Currently, it protects the pensions of nearly 44 million American workers and retirees in over 24,000 private single-employer and multiemployer defined benefit pension plans.
+For more information on PBGC, please visit their website: www.pbgc.gov